behroozbc/Seminar-KG-Hosting/pages/relational-databases.md

-- **Velocity**: Inference generating new TBox knowledge may necessitate schema recompilation, an expensive operation.
+- **Velocity**: Inference generating new TBox knowledge may required schema recompilation, an expensive operation.